PathEngine home previous: Working with Terrainnext: Mesh Federations

 attributes[2] = 0;

-When using this optimisation you should be aware that the resulting paths are not guaranteed to be geometrically shortest paths.
+You should be aware that path results are not guaranteed to be geometrically shortest paths in all cases, when this optimisation is turned on.